rayonstudios/rayon_gcp_express_psql_starter/README.md

 - **Snake case** should be used for database field names.
 - Use `statusConst` to define HTTP status codes and messages, rather than hardcoding them.
 - Basic request validation can be handled by tsoa through TypeScript, but use zod for advanced validation (e.g., email format, min/max constraints).
+- Files in **scripts folder should not have any external dependencies**, as they are meant to be run prior to dependencies installation.

 ## Roadmap
 - [ ] Add unit tests